kubernetes/k8s.io/k8s.gcr.io/README.md

-# Managing Kubernetes container regstries
+# Managing Kubernetes container registries

 This directory is for tools and things that are used to administer the GCR repositories used to publish official container images for Kubernetes.